tisfeng/Easydict/README_EN.md

 // Disable sentence analysis
 easydict://writeKeyValue?EZOpenAISentenceKey=0
 ```
-Quick tip: If you only want to exclude occasional sentence analysis without turning off the Sentence mode, simply append a tilde (~) after `[Sentence]`.
+A quick tip: If you only want to exclude occasional sentence analysis without turning off the Sentence mode, simply append a tilde (~) after `[Sentence]`.
 This will convert it into the Translation mode.

 <img width="475" alt="image" src="https://github.com/tisfeng/Easydict/assets/25194972/b8c2f0e3-a263-42fb-9cb0-efc68b8201c3">